When should I worry about back pain in pregnancy?

 Think about your posture

 If you work in an office, the top of your computer screen should be set up just below eye level.
 Your keyboard should be at a comfortable height so your forearms are flat.
-Try to get up regularly so you don’t get stiff.
+Try to get up and move around regularly so you don’t get stiff.
+It may be helpful to ask for an occupational health assessment if you are an employee.

 Tips for getting in and out of bed with back pain

-- Try to avoid lying flat for long periods of time.
-It’s better for your back and your baby to lie on your side.
+Try to avoid lying flat for long periods of time.
+It’s better for your back and your baby to lie on your side, especially after 28 weeks of pregnancy (the third trimester) as this can help prevent stillbirth.
+Find out more about safe sleep in your third trimester.

-- If you are getting pain in your hip from lying on your side, it may help to place a duvet under your sheet or use a memory-foam topper for a softer mattress.
+If you are getting pain in your hip from lying on your side, it may help to place a duvet under your sheet or use a memory-foam mattress topper.

 Getting in and out of bed can get more difficult as your bump gets bigger.
 To take the strain off your back, try rolling onto your side moving your shoulders, hips and knees at the same time.
 Let your legs ease off the edge of the bed and put your feet on the floor.
 At the same time, use your arms to push yourself up to a sitting position.